 Tourette syndrome can cause problems with daily life, including learning, behaviour and sleep problems, anxiety and mood changes.

-Treatment for Tourette syndrome uses medication to reduce particular symptoms, though most people with Tourette syndrome don’t need treatment or medication.
+Treatment for Tourette syndrome uses medicine to reduce particular symptoms, though most people with Tourette syndrome don’t need treatment or medicine.
 Relaxation techniques can help reduce stress.

 Where to get help for Tourette syndrome?